jesusmah/stocktrader-app/README.md

   echo jdbc:db2://$NODE_IP:$NODE_PORT/sample
 ```

-**Important:** This will install the non HA version of IBM Db2 Developer-C Edition with persistent storage using GlusterFS.
-If you don't have GlusterFS you can always install IBM DB2 without persistent storage by setting the persistence flag to false: `$ helm install -n st-db2 --namespace stocktrader --tls ibm-charts/ibm-db2oltp-dev -f db2_values.yaml --set persistence.enabled=false`

 The command above will take few minutes at least.
 Monitor the recently created Db2 Developer-C Edition pod, which in our case is called `st-db2-ibm-db2oltp-dev-0`, until you see the following messages:

 ```